Camping in the Rain? 16 Essential Tips to Stay Dry & Comfortable

 15. Create an origami

-If you have no idea what to do with this card, you can search on YouTube.
-You will find helpful videos and instructions for making simple or complicated origami.
-Based on your experience and the age of the children, you can decide which model to make them.
+If you’re unsure what to do with this card, try searching on YouTube.
+You’ll find plenty of helpful videos with step-by-step instructions for both simple and more advanced origami designs.
+Based on your experience and the children’s age, you can choose a model that suits their skill level.

 16. Books to read